odoo/documentation/content/applications/general/unsplash/unsplash_access_key.rst

 =======================================================

 .. tip::
   **As an SaaS user**, you are ready to use Unsplash.
-You won't need to follow this guide to set up Unsplash informations, since you will use our own Odoo Unsplash key in a transparent way.
+You won't need to follow this guide to set up Unsplash information, since you will use our own Odoo Unsplash key in a transparent way.

 Generate an Unsplash access key for **non-Saas** users
 ======================================================